zlice/fallout3_speed_disect/README.md

 ![ql](./img/ql_func.png)

-The second call, calls to "load" proper.
+The second call, calls to "load: proper".
 If you choose a file and load it, the debugger will break here.
 (It's right before QL in memory.)

 ![load](./img/load_func.png)